 If unsuccessful can I apply again?

-Yes, you are permitted to apply again should you not be successful the first time.
+Yes, you are permitted to apply again should you be unsuccessful.

 Who reviews my application?